Google searches for right note in online music business

 | SAN FRANCISCO

-SAN FRANCISCO Google Inc (GOOGL.O) (GOOG.O) is planning new and revamped streaming-music services in coming weeks, searching for a way to stand out in an increasingly crowded field of rivals from Apple Inc (AAPL.O) and Amazon.com Inc (AMZN.O) to Spotify.
+SAN FRANCISCO Google Inc is planning new and revamped streaming-music services in coming weeks, searching for a way to stand out in an increasingly crowded field of rivals from Apple Inc and Amazon.com Inc to Spotify.

 Nailing music is one way for Google to raise chances of continued success as people spend more time on mobile devices.